Sept. 24, 2008

 For each $1 you bet, your expected loss (it's a loss because the sign is negative) is just over 5 cents.

-Because, for roulette games, casinos set all of the payoff odds as if the two green numbers were not there, all roulette bets have the same expectation, $-0.0528 per dollar bet.
+Casinos set all of the payoff odds as if the two green zero numbers were not there.
+Consequently, all roulette bets have the same expectation, $-0.0528 per dollar bet.

 For example, if you bet on a single number, the payoff is 35 to 1, as if there were 35 losing numbers and 1 winning number.
 Really, though, there are 37 losing numbers, so your expected value is: